Ronald Acuña Jr. Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Mets have the 17th-ranked team ERA among all league pitching staffs (4.36).

-- Mets pitchers combine to allow 37 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Mets pitchers combine to give up 38 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- Peterson (1-3) gets the starting nod for the Mets in his sixth start of the season.
-He's put together a 7.36 ERA in 25 2/3 innings pitched, with 30 strikeouts.
+- Megill (3-1 with a 3.96 ERA and 19 strikeouts in 25 2/3 innings pitched) gets the start for the Mets, his sixth of the season.

-- In his last appearance -- out of the bullpen on Thursday -- the lefty tossed 2/3 innings against the Washington Nationals while surrendering hits.
+- The righty last pitched on Sunday, April 23 against the San Francisco Giants, when he tossed four innings, allowing four earned runs while giving up six hits.

-- In five games this season, the 27-year-old has amassed an ERA of 7.36, with 10.5 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- In five games this season, the 27-year-old has a 3.96 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.